Artlands/artlands.github.io/_pages/cv.md

 Posters
 ======
-* Detecting and Identifying Applications by Job Signatures in HPC Systems (Research Posters, accepted by SC21)
+* Detecting and Identifying Applications by Job Signatures in HPC Systems (Research Poster, accepted by SC21)

 <!-- Teaching
 ======